JamesCoding888/JavaOCP20221017/README.md

 			1) The first and third's task are obtained using the get() method of the ScheduledFuture interface

 			2) The second task is obtained using the getResult() method of the Lottery2 class

+> <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/executor/scheduledexecutorservice/scheduleWithFixedDelayAndscheduleAtFixedRate">NewSingleThreadScheduledExecutorDemo2.java, Lottery1.java, Lottery2.java</a>
+- Description:

+		The NewSingleThreadScheduledExecutorDemo2 class demonstrates the use of a ScheduledExecutorService instance that executes two tasks:

+		Lottery1 and Lottery2.

+	 	ScheduledExecutorService is a Java interface that provides methods to schedule the execution of tasks at a specified time or with a

+		fixed delay/interval.

+	 	Please notice the following code is unreachable.

+			scheduledFuture4LotteryTask2.get(); // wait for Lottery2 to complete
+			System.out.println("Lottery2 task completed time: " + new Date());
+			scheduledExecutorService.shutdown();

+ 		This is because scheduledFuture4LotteryTask2.get() will block the thread until the task is complete, but the task is scheduled to run

+		indefinitely every second using scheduleAtFixedRate().
+Therefore, scheduledFuture4LotteryTask2.get() will never complete, and the

+		subsequent code to print the completion time and shutdown the executor service will never execute.

 13. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/threadpoolexecutor">Introduction of ThreadPoolExecutor</a><br>